DogulS5/aws-clf-c02-notes/readme.md

 # Storage and Databases

 ## Instance stores
 An instance store provides temporary block-level storage for an Amazon EC2 instance.
-It's physically attached to the host computer for an EC2 instance, and therefore has the same lifespan as the instance.
+It's physically attached to the host computer for an EC2 instance and therefore has the same lifespan as the instance.

 ## Amazon Elastic Block Store (Amazon EBS)
 It's a service that provides persisted block-level storage volumes that you can use with Amazon EC2 instances.

-- Block Storage: In block storage, the object has delta, which make then in small peaces of blocks.
+- Block Storage: In block storage, the object has a delta, which makes then in small pieces of blocks.

 - EBS volumes store data within a single Availability Zone